jeffmaynes/jeffmaynes.github.io/_pages/researching-phil.md

 **[The Stanford Encyclopedia of Philosopphy](https://plato.stanford.edu/)**

-sThe Stanford Encyclopedia contains up-to-date, peer-reviewed, overviews of philosophical topics written by experts on those topics.
+The Stanford Encyclopedia contains up-to-date, peer-reviewed, overviews of philosophical topics written by experts on those topics.
 ![Screenshot of the Stanford Encyclopedia of Philosophy](/images/sep.png)

 **[Philosophy Compass](https://onlinelibrary.wiley.com/journal/17479991)**